Creation and evolution in public education: Hungary

+India

+From April 2023, content on evolution was removed from science textbooks.
+According to India's National Council for Education, Research and Training (NCERT), this decision was made to lighten students' workload following the Covid-19 pandemic.
+In the broader sociopolitical context, some Hindu-nationalist politicians had recently been expressing skepticism about evolution, despite a longer history of compatibility between Hindu views and the theory of evolution.
+Many scientists and educators were critical of the deletion of evolution-related material from textbooks.

 Iran

 Iranian scientific development, especially the health-related aspects of biology, has been a goal of the Islamic government since the Iranian Revolution of 1979.
 Since Iranian traditional practice of Shi'a religion isn't preoccupied with Qur'anic literalism as in case of fundamentalist Wahhabism but ijtihad, many influential Iranian Shi'ite scholars, including several who were closely involved in the Iranian Revolution, are not opposed to evolutionary ideas in general, disagreeing that evolution necessarily conflicts with the Muslim mainstream.
 Evolution is incorporated in the science curriculum starting from the 5th grade.
 An emphasis is placed on empirical evidence, such as the study of fossils, rather than Islamic scripture, thus portraying geologists and other types of scientists as the authoritative voices of scientific knowledge.

+Israel

+In Israel, compulsory education is separate for secular Jews, ultra-Orthodox Jews and Arabs.
+In the ultra-Orthodox education system, theory of evolution is not being taught.
+It has been taught regularly in the secular education system.
+However, following the rise of religious right-wing parties, evolution has been gradually removed from the school curriculum.

 Japan

 The theory of evolution is taught in Japan as part of the education policy.
 The teaching of evolution began already under the Japanese Empire, and the first academic lecture on evolution was given at Tokyo Imperial University by American biology expert Edward Morse on September 12, 1877.